Ewie1/CI-PP1good-life-gym/README.md

 ### Design Choices
-This wedsite was designed to give a bright, energetic, aand classy feel for people looking for a first time gym or want a gym change.
+This wedsite was designed to give a bright, energetic, and classy feel for people looking for a first time gym or want a gym change.
 The color contrast was chosen for a energetic feel.
 Images that promtes bright smiles, fitness a helpful  enviroment.
 Information that says you get more than your regular gym.

 ### Colour
+The colors a bright orange and very dark blue which speakes enery and look good together.
+These two color also promotes accessiblity.
+It is one of the perfect color scheme for a gym.

 ### Fonts
 The font style was chosen to give a warm gym and not to rough or macho.
 They give the website just enough to warm the eyes of all types of audiences.